GeorgesMachhour/WebScan/README.md

 $ pip3 install -r requirements.txt
 $ python3 scan.py

-You cab replace my API KEY with your's on ipgeolocation.io
+You can replace my API KEY with your's on https://ipgeolocation.io